FAQ

 THIS SITE AND ITS ADMINS

-SYWTWFS is currently managed by two admins and a small team of contributors.
-A few of us have some skating experience, and all of us have regularly followed the sport for several years.
+SYWTWFS is currently managed by two admins who have followed the sport regularly for many years.

 We’re unlikely to reply to broad requests like these because there are simply so many possible recommendations, and it would be very time-consuming to narrow down.
 We might answer more specific requests for recs, though.